 So now that we know both combust the herbs in the same manner, it is important to next look at the size of the heating chamber so the consumer can then determine the amount of dry herbs that are able to be put into their respective heating chambers.

 The Micro features a screw-in style heating chamber that can be swapped out for one that heats waxes and concentrates (more on that later.)
-While its portability and ubiquity are awesome, the Micro’s heating chamber is nonetheless noticeably smaller than that of the AGO G5.
-This means that the AGO G5 is able to vape a greater amount of dry herbs, which means it is able to last longer without needing to swap in some fresh herbs.
-Additionally, the AGO G5 can also swap out the coil for dry herbs for a wick-coil for wax.
+While its portability and ubiquity are awesome, the Micro’s heating chamber is nonetheless noticeably smaller than that of the AGO Vape.
+This means that the AGO Vaporizer Pen is able to vape a greater amount of dry herbs, which means it is able to last longer without needing to swap in some fresh herbs.
+Additionally, the AGO Vaporizer can also swap out the coil for dry herbs for a wick-coil for a wax pen.

 The size and shape of any vaporizer matters as they affect the manner in which the user is able to carry them around -- and set them down.
 Technically the Micro Vape appears to be the better choice because it is smaller and very slim - but both of these vape pens are compact and very easy to travel around with.

-The AGO G5 is sturdy and, depending on how and when you use it, can last a good deal of time before finally crapping out.
+The AGO vape pen is sturdy and, depending on how and when you use it, can last a good deal of time before finally crapping out.
 The Micro Vape is also durable and not easier to break - but if you took a hammer to both, the AGO would likely outlast the Micro.
-This gives an edge to the AGO G5 in terms of its shelf life.
+This gives an edge to the AGO in terms of its shelf life.

 It would be a mistake to think that purchasing either of these vape kits will simply get you the vape itself; to the contrary, the vapes are each accompanied with a number of vaping accessories.
 These include a dab tool, a wall adaptor and USB charger, a silicone container, and a protective case.